hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 #.
 Return (PPK, report, PSEmanifest, sealedSignUpData).

 .. note::
-   **Implementation Note:** Normally there is a maximum number of monotonic counters that can be created.
+   **Implementation Note:** Normally, there is a maximum number of monotonic counters that can be created.
 One way to deal with this limitation is to destroy a previously created monotonic counter if this is not the first time the generateSignupData function was called.